 Defining gender identity and other terms

-ICYMI, we have briefly covered the meaning of gender identity in our LGBTQ+ glossary, but here is a refresher on the term as well as other terms related to it.
+ICYMI, we have briefly covered the meaning of gender identity in our LGBTQ+ glossary, but here is a refresher on the term and other related terms.

 1. Gender identity